christopher-l-ahmed/population-burden-gap/README.md

 After that, you'll be ready to start running the R code in this repository with ease!

-## 📁 R/ — Functions are Stored as Seperate R Files
+## 📁 R/ — Functions are Stored as Seperate .R Files

 This folder contains functions used throughout the analysis.